Live or Recorded Aviation Weather Classes

 At AvWxTraining, we use Google Meet for all of our live classes.
 Every class will have time reserved at the end for the attendees to ask questions.
-Each class will be recorded and a link to the recording and a PDF of the slides will be provided the following day.
-Therefore, it is not mandatory that you attend each live class to get the most from the 12-week course.
-You must pay the full tuition to obtain the recording.
-There are no live classes scheduled at this time.
-Please check back later for new live classes being offered.
+Each class will be recorded and a link to the recording and a PDF of the slides will be provided within 36 hours.
+Therefore, it is not mandatory that you attend each live class to get the most from the course.

 Skew-T Weather Essentials